DelMaestroGroup/pimc/features.md

 Reset is used for those files that are not continually kept open but that we wish to write over.
 To be safe, we should write to a new temporary file, then rename after successful completion.

+### Possible Issues
+ * fixed file functionality has not been fully tested

 DONE: Generic Density Tensor Functionality
 ------------------------------------------